j-berg-au/BOUNDLESS/content/Notes.md

+### Big Changes
+- BONUS TALENTS
+- Write Combat Section
+- Cooler weapon names
+- Maybe give universal feature to Mages & Prophets?
+What could it be?
+Is it necessary?
+- Make more enemies
+- Collapse Attributes into just Saves
+- Reconsider how persistent effects work.
+(Firewall, etc).
+Do you need to maintain them?
+- Storymaster Section
+	- Advice on Combat Balancing
+	- Advice on Quest-Building
+	- Advice on Artefacts (magic items)
+		- Recommend one Artefact per Player per Quest.
+		- Plus consumables
+##### Equipment
+Have the players choose a "Pack" of narrative items your character has on them.

+For magic items (artefacts), each character has a few different "slots" for items.
+- Amulet
+- 2 Rings (one for each hand)
+- Garments
+- Weapon

+More than one item per slot causes the magic to fight over you.

+Magic items come in Tiers, which correspond to the Tier of Play you would receive said item.
 ### Strategy
 Write a general strategy section helping players git gud
 - Make sure your Vanguard takes the hits, and support them as best you can in doing so.